MrJSwotinsky/AP_Computer_Science_Principles_2025_2026/Unit_3_Functions_Mouse_Events_and_Conditionals/Lessons/2025_10_30_Thursday_Functions_Practice.md

     <td>
       <b>DO NOW:</b><br><br>
       <b>If you need a laptop, remember to exchange your student ID for a laptop as you enter the room.</b><br><br>
       Navigate to CMU Graphics Lesson 2.1.4 and begin working through the lesson.
-As you work, take notes, and write down any questions you may have.
+As you work, take notes, and write down any questions you may have.<br><br>
       <b>Be prepared to share your responses.</b>
    </td>
   </tr>